-English, PDF, 360kb
+English, PDF, 1,007kb

-This report evaluates the corporate governance framework for the Latvian state-owned enterprise sector relative to the OECD Guidelines on Corporate Governance of State-Owned Enterprises.
-The report was prepared at the request of the Republic of Latvia.
+This report evaluates the corporate governance framework for the Colombian state-owned enterprise sector relative to the OECD Guidelines on Corporate Governance of State-Owned Enterprises.
+The report was prepared at the request of the Republic of Colombia.
 It is based on a review involving all OECD countries.